cph-dh223/3sem-assignments-template/week06/README.md

 ## Overview

-- Your name
+- David Ajken Hansen
-- which assignment are included
+- All
-- which one are completed and which one are not
+  - Testing the Hotel API

-## Friday presentation
+  - Security Exercise
-- add the friday presentation into the weekly folder
+- All